LATEST UPDATES (as at 2 Dec 2022)

 Website Updated by Marc Low (volunteer webmaster)

-Please contact Mary Barnett [see above] regarding content and changes to this site.
+Please contact Mary Barnett for feedback & issues regarding the content of this site.

 Your Parish council is the closest tier of government to you